Welcome to my internet pages!

 Freedom of speech is something fundamental in a democracy, and I stand up for it.
 There are other linguists which do so as well, e.g. Noam Chomsky, and this is not really a surprise.
 For freedom of speech is not only a political, but also a linguistic matter.
 The capacity of speech is innate, and every human has a desire to speak - already the child has.
 This only makes sense, however, if you are not prescribed what to say.
 It goes without saying that I condemn the situation in countries such as Iran or North Korea.
-Increasing attention must be drawn, however, to limitations of freedom of speech in Western countries such as Germany or Sweden.
+Increasing attention must be drawn, however, to limitations of freedom of speech also in Western countries.
 Things are of course not comparable to Iran etc., but sometimes they require acting.

 In teaching I lay great emphasis on making understandable any matter we are concerned with.
 My current courses at the University of Hamburg deal with Tocharian.